tori-parmz/PrideHacks-Project/README.md

-# SafeHeaven
+# SafeHaven

-SafeHeaven is a web application where LGBTQIA+ individuals can join, chat, and read blogs in a safe and inclusive environment.
+SafeHaven is a web application where LGBTQIA+ individuals can join, chat, and read blogs in a safe and inclusive environment.
 Users can log in using their Google or Discord accounts to access the platform's features.

 ![SafeHeaven Logo](https://example.com/safeheaven_logo.png)
 ![Google Logo](https://example.com/google_logo.png)